Taranaki Garden Festival

 Mum went again this year (that’s her looking adorable in the photo), and once again, it didn’t disappoint!

-The festival is now in its 38th year and is in full bloom right now, running until Saturday, November 9.
-If you haven’t made it there yet, there’s still time to catch the magic!
-Each year, the festival transforms Taranaki into a living gallery of colour, creativity, and connection, with 43 beautiful gardens and more than 30 inspiring events and workshops to explore.
+If you haven’t made it there yet, put it on your list for 2026.
+Each year, the festival transforms Taranaki into a living gallery of colour, creativity, and connection, this year there were 43 beautiful gardens and more than 30 inspiring events and workshops to explore.

 A Festival Like No Other